-We do not enforce any dress code during the Summer School however we would advise you to bring outdoor clothing for the field trips, and a suit and tie or equivalent for the formal college dinners.
+We do not enforce any dress code during the Summer School however we would advise you to bring outdoor clothing for the field trips, and business casual attire for the formal college dinners.

 When can I check-in to my bedroom?

 Check-in is available from 14:00 on Sunday 30 June 2019.
 If you need your bedroom from an earlier date then please let us know and we can arrange this.